DeGGeD/ShaderStory/README.md

 ---

 ## Library Contents
-> More articles and categories are in development — stay tuned and ⭐ star the repo!
+> More articles and categories are in development, stay tuned and ⭐ star the repo!

 ### Common HLSL functions
 - [Abs](https://github.com/DeGGeD/ShaderStory/blob/main/Chapters/CommonFunctions/Abs.md)